sebdeol/driverless-car/README.md

 ## Installation

-The application has been developed and tested with Python 3.11.
-Ensure that both [Git](https://git-scm.com/downloads) and [Python](https://www.python.org/downloads/) are installed on your computer before con.
+The application has been developed and tested with Python 3.11 (Python, 2023) Ensure that both [Git](https://git-scm.com/downloads) and [Python](https://www.python.org/downloads/) are installed on your computer.

 ### Instructions to execute the Driverless Car Application